Sermons

 Sermons by Pastor Prince

-Now take some time to listen to these powerful messages from a theological perspective on what Jesus did for us through His redemption.
-Prepare your heart to be moved by the Holy Spirit as Pastor Prince powerfully breaks down the message of redemption.
+Now take some time to listen to these powerful messages from a theological perspective on what repentance does for us now that Jesus offers us salvation through His death on the cross and resurrection.
+When you hear the Gospel, what is your response?
+Prepare your heart to be moved by the Holy Spirit as Pastor Prince powerfully breaks down the message of repentance.
 After hearing these messages, if you would like to give your heart to Christ and learn more about the Gospel or becoming a Christian, email us at: info@godsfamilyalaska.org.

 God bless you!